Exploring Tectonic Motions with GPS

 Teaching Notes and Tips

-- A possible extension would be to visit a nearby Plate Boundary Observatory (PBO) GPS station.
-Check the PBO website for the location map.
+- A possible extension would be to visit a nearby Network of the Americas (NOTA) GPS station.
+Check the NOTA website for the location map.
 There are over 1100 stations!
-One might be near your school.
+One might be near you.

 The student exercise serves as the summative assessment for the activity.
 Some questions have clearly correct answers.
 For open-ended questions, students can be assessed based on a simple 2-point scale.

 References and Resources

-- UNAVCO Tectonic Motions Posters webpage
+- UNAVCO webpage that includes the Tectonic Motions Posters

 - Related animations and videos